hmdsa/hmdsa/docs/pages/tools/applicationdata.md

 Slides from *Runtime HPC System and Application Performance Assessment and Diagnostics* CODA 2018.
 Application Profiling and Analysis work in collaboration with SNL, NMSU, and BU.

+Application, system, and subsystem performance can be assessed as *[figures of merit](../insights.md)* which provide at-a-glance understanding of all conditions, for running and historical jobs, in a dashboard.

 ### For more information ###